nanoHUB-U: Nanophotonic Modeling, 2nd Edition

 Unit 1: Bandstructures and Bandgaps

-Week 2: Solving Multilayered Photonic Systems
+Unit 2: Solving Multilayered Photonic Systems

 Unit 3: Direct Simulation of Maxwell’s Equations in Time

-Week 4: Advanced Time-Domain Simulations
+Unit 4: Advanced Time-Domain Simulations

 Unit 5: Simulating Multiscale Systems with Finite-Element Methods

-- Homework exercises will be given with solutions and tutorials.
+- Homework exercises with solutions.

-- Practice exams (with solutions) will also be posted for each weekly module.
+- Practice exams for each module.

 This self-paced course is available at no cost.

 nanoHUB-U is powered by nanoHUB.org, the home for computational nanoscience and nanotechnology research, education, and collaboration.